GiovanniCardamone/PolyFull/README.md

 </div>

 > :warning: THIS IS INTENDED TO USE ONLY IN FINAL APPLICATIONS.
+>
-> if you use this in library, any other applications will have this injected as well
+> if you use this in library, any other applications that use your library will have `polyfull` injected as well.

 Polyfull is a library intended for augment javascript capability, somehow javascript is still missing some of basic functionality that are usually provided throught other functions.

-Polyfull aim to solve this problem injecting into the core component of the language the functionality that are missing.
+Polyfull aim to solve this problem injecting into the core component of the language all the functionality that are missing.

 ## :information_source: Submit request for functions that are missing

 Some nice feature are missing in Javascript?
-[Submit to me](https://github.com/GiovanniCardamone/polyfull/issues/new?assignees=GiovanniCardamone&labels=enhancement&template=feature_request.md&title=) and i will take care of it
+[Submit to me](https://github.com/GiovanniCardamone/polyfull/issues/new?assignees=GiovanniCardamone&labels=enhancement&template=feature_request.md&title=) and i will take care of it!

 ## :package: Installation